 2. Add Internal Contacts First

 For the sake of testing, make sure to add yourself and any other decision makers into the platform.
 You can either manually add these contacts with the “Add Contact” button under Manage Contacts or Import a contact list.
 Either way, make sure to create a Contact Attribute first – something to identify those folks as internal (suggest calling it Internal or InternalContact and setting the data to Yes/No).

 3. Make Contact Lists

 In the 3Seventy Platform / Portal, you setup a contact list by defining how you want your contacts to be filtered (segmented).
 This means you can create a list (segment) before you even have contacts in your account.
 Lists are dynamic, so as people opt-in or add a new contact attribute, they will be automatically added to the lists you pre-build.

 The base of every contact list will be “Contact Is a Subscriber” (see screenshot)

 Add the Contact Attributes that define that list.
 (Suggest the first list is your “Internal Contacts List”

 Whether in a restaurant, mall, hospital, or a conference, when someone texts in with a keyword your message better be clear and useful.
-You can activate an SMS campaign with a keyword in the True Dialog platform in just 2 steps.
+You can activate an SMS campaign with a keyword in the 3Seventy platform in just 2 steps.